-In recent seasons, Harry Kane has established himself as one of the world’s most consistent goalscorers.
-A ruthless finisher who is capable of scoring all types of goals, the 25-year-old has already racked up 125 Premier League strikes.
+In recent seasons, Harry Kane has established himself as one of the world’s most consistent scorers.
+A ruthless finisher who is capable of netting all types of goals, the 25-year-old has already racked up 125 Premier League strikes.
 He has also shown his leadership skills and was selected as England captain by manager Gareth Southgate ahead of the 2018 World Cup.

 WHO ELSE ARE WE PLAYING IN PRE-SEASON?